corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 `waitForLedgerCommit` should be removed.

-### Step 6.
-Security: Upgrade your use of SwapIdentitiesFlow
+### 6. Improve security by upgrading your use of SwapIdentitiesFlow

 The [Confidential identities](cordapps/api-confidential-identity.md#confidential-identities-ref) API is experimental in Corda 3 and remains so in Corda 4.
 In this release, the `SwapIdentitiesFlow` has been adjusted in the same way as `FinalityFlow` above, to close problems with confidential identities being injectable into a node